knpuniversity/phpunit/knpu/form-submit.md

 ./vendor/bin/phpunit --filter testItGrowsADinosaurFromSpecification
 ```

 Yes!
 It passes!
-We just proved this form works before we ever even loaded it in
+We just confirmed that this form works before we ever even loaded it in
 a browser.
 That's pretty cool.

 So that's the power of functional tests.
 And I find them *especially* powerful when
 using Mink and testing that my JavaScript works.

 Ok guys, just *one* more topic left, and it's *fun*!
 Continuous integration!
-Yea
+You
 know, the fancy term that means: let the robots run your tests automatically!